 Then, please click “like” and “follow” on the official Facebook page of the Pro-Truth Pledge, and also the official page of Intentional Insights (InIn), the nonpartisan educational 501(c)3 nonprofit running the Pro-Truth Pledge project.
 Please “follow” the Twitter account of the Pro-Truth Pledge and the Twitter account of Intentional Insights.
 Also, “follow” the LinkedIn page of the Pro-Truth Pledge, and the LinkedIn page of Intentional Insights.
 If you are active on other social media, please take a look at the home page of Intentional Insights to see other social media you can follow.

 Fighting Lies and Protecting Truth on Your Profile

 So now you’ve gone public: what next?

-The Facebook groups provide safe spaces to discuss lies and truth in our public discourse, and especially in politics.
+The Facebook and LinkedIn groups provide safe spaces to discuss lies and truth in our public discourse, and especially in politics.
 However, it’s also important to make an impact on your friends and family, and you taking the pledge involves a commitment to do so.
 Research shows that we can significantly influence those in our social networks to engage in either beneficial or non-beneficial behavior.
 So use your posts on social media to influence your network toward greater honesty.